 Wondering where to stay in Rio de Janeiro, Brazil’s great metropolis?
 Here are some of the best neighbourhoods to stay in Rio!

-Second-most populous city of Brazil, Rio de Janeiro never ceases to inspire countless travellers.
+Second-most populous city of Brazil, and much more populated than other landmark cities of South America such as Buenos Aires or Santiago, Rio de Janeiro never ceases to inspire countless travellers.
 Are you lucky enough to visit Rio de Janeiro in a near future?
 With over 7 million inhabitants and nearly 12 million inhabitants in the urban area, Rio is one of the largest cities on the American continent.